itsmeichigo/AlgoApp/AlgoApp/Pods/FloatingPanel/README.md

 self.present(fpc, animated: true, completion: nil)
 ```

-You can show a floating panel over UINavigationController from the containnee view controllers as a modality of `.overCurrentContext` style.
+You can show a floating panel over UINavigationController from the container view controllers as a modality of `.overCurrentContext` style.

 NOTE: FloatingPanelController has the custom presentation controller.
-If you would like to customize the presentation/dismissal, please see [FloatingPanelTransitioning](https://github.com/SCENEE/FloatingPanel/blob/feat-modality/Framework/Sources/FloatingPanelTransitioning.swift).
+If you would like to customize the presentation/dismissal, please see [FloatingPanelTransitioning](https://github.com/SCENEE/FloatingPanel/blob/master/Framework/Sources/FloatingPanelTransitioning.swift).

 ## View hierarchy